ricardobranco777/cloudview/README.md

     -h, --help                          show this help message and exit -d, --debug                         debug mode
-    -V, --version                       show version and exit
+    -V, --version                       show version and exit Filter options:
+    --filter-aws NAME VALUE             may be specified multiple times
 ```

 **NOTE**: Use `--output JSON` to dump _all_ available information received from each provider's SDK.